-Non-financial assets acquired in exchange for loans as part of an orderly realization are recorded as assets held for sale.
-If the carrying amounts of the assets are recovered principally through sale; the assets are available for sale in their present condition; and their sale is highly probable.
+Non-financial assets acquired in exchange for loans as part of an orderly realization are recorded as assets held for sale, if the carrying amounts of the assets are recovered principally through sale; the assets are available for sale in their present condition; and their sale is highly probable.
 The asset acquired is recorded at the lower of its fair value less costs to sell and the carrying amount of the loan (net of impairment allowance) at the date of exchange.
 No depreciation is charged in respect of assets held for sale.
-Any subsequent writedown of the acquired asset to fair value less costs to sell is recognized in profit or loss, in 'Other operating expenses'.
+Any subsequent write-down of the acquired asset to fair value less costs to sell is recognized in profit or loss, in 'Other operating expenses'.
 Any subsequent increase in the fair value less costs to sell, to the extent this does not exceed the cumulative write-down, is also recognized in 'Other operating income', together with any realized gains or losses on disposal.
+Assets that no longer meet the definition of non-current assets held for sale are reclassified to other assets.